JosephSCH0157/Creator-s-Forge/CONTRIBUTING.md

 - **Contributors**: Must sign the CLA.
 - **Everyone**: The project remains proprietary; all rights reserved.

-Thank you for helping shape Creator’s Forge while respecting the protections that keep it sustainable.
+Thank you for helping shape Podcaster’s Forge while respecting the protections that keep it sustainable.